Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Is it realistic to exit with profit in Hai Phong as of 2026?

-As of early 2026, the likelihood of selling with a profit in Hai Phong is medium to high if you hold for at least 3 to 5 years, buy in a structurally improving location, and do not overpay at entry.
+As of 2026, the likelihood of selling with a profit in Hai Phong is medium to high if the buyer holds a good residential asset for long enough and avoids overpaying.

 What sources have we used to write this blog article?